HowardALandman/QTD/src/tdc7201/README.md

 (This should really be an interrupt.)
 Will time out after 0.1 seconds if measurement doesn't complete.
 If it does complete, calls `read_regs1()` and `compute_tofs()` so that both raw and processed data are available.
 If `simulate=True`, then generates START and STOP signals to send to the chip (for testing when your actual signal source is not yet available);
-this requires that the appropriate RPi pins be connected to START and STOP.
+this requires that the appropriate RPi pins be connected to START and STOP, and that `initGPIO()` not be called with `start=None` or `stop=None`.

     off()